andreramolivaz/Xtetris/README.md

 ## Documentation

-You can find the detailed documentation of the project [here](https://andreramolivaz.github.io/XTetris-documentation/).
+You can find the documentation of the project [here](https://andreramolivaz.github.io/XTetris-documentation/).